Adrenocorticotropin independent macronodular adrenocortical hyperplasia

-While the exact pathology is obscure, it is generally thought to result from aberrant hormone receptor signalling.
+While the exact pathology is obscure, it is generally thought to result from aberrant hormone receptor signaling.

 CT often characteristically shows massively enlarged multinodular adrenal glands.
 The nodules tend to vary in size ranging between 1 and 5.5 cm and are generally hypo-attenuating 3.
 There is also often distortion of the adrenal contour.